 The University provides guidelines to support you in developing programme specifications or in updating existing programme specifications.
-The guidelines include information sheets on key strategic areas that you should consider, a checklist of questions to guide design and review, and a comprehensive list of pedagogic principles which, if adhered to, would ensure that any design meets current understanding of good educational practice.
+The guidelines include information on key strategic areas that you should consider, a checklist of questions to guide design and review, and a comprehensive list of pedagogic principles which, if adhered to, would ensure that any design meets current understanding of good educational practice.

 The University must ensure that it fulfils its responsibilities for standards and quality through its procedures for programme approval.
 These matters must receive due consideration.
 The University thus requires you to take account of: